Therapist

 What will the massage feel like?

-will include varying degrees of deep pressure within the client's comfort level.
-In a Swedish massage, your session will start with broad, flowing
+tension and will include varying degrees of deep pressure within the client's comfort level.
+In a relaxation massage, your session will start

 Are there different kinds of massage and bodywork?

-posture and movement reeducation, application of pressure to specific points, etc. Ask the practitioner about the methods he or she uses.
+movement, posture and movement reeducation, application of pressure to specific points, etc. Ask the practitioner about the methods he or

 How long will the sessions last?

-The average full body massage or bodywork treatments last approximately one hour.
+The average massage session or treatments last approximately one hour.
 You have a choice of 60 mins , 75mins, or 90min sessions.

 What should I do during the massage or bodywork session?

 Make yourself comfortable.
-The practitioner will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
+The practitioner will either move you or tell you what is needed throughout the session (such as lifting your

-Many people just close their eyes and completely relax.
+arm).
+Some people choose to tune out distraction.
 Others like to talk during their massage or bodywork.
-During Orthopedic Massage there may
+During Orthopedic Massage there

-be communication necessary with the client to discuss treatment focus.
-Feel free to ask the practitioner questions about massage and bodywork in
+may be communication necessary with the client to discuss treatment focus.
+Feel free to ask the practitioner questions about massage and

 How will I feel after the massage or bodywork session?